rishikavaish/Project-Web-Scraping/Rotating Proxies and Fake User Agents/README.md

 In this project, I am extracting data from 'dailymail.co.uk' by using the requests library to fetch raw HTML by using proxy IP addresses and rotating user agents.
 Here I will be using Newspaper3k to parse the raw HTML.

 ## Files required
-Download the 'keyword.csv' through this link which contains 12000 random keywords https://drive.google.com/file/d/1QAvH4grCrj_JbZwKD4-OwvXNcDK3yPGl/view?usp=sharing
+Download the 'keyword.csv' through this link which contains 12000 random keywords.
+https://drive.google.com/file/d/1QAvH4grCrj_JbZwKD4-OwvXNcDK3yPGl/view?usp=sharing

 ## Solution